 Global Tea Faculty

-As a librarian specializing in plant and environmental sciences, Leyla manages the library's collection of information resources on the botanical and horticultural aspects of tea, and guides researchers and students in their discovery and use.
+Librarian Cabugos specializes in plant and environmental sciences.
+She manages the library's collection of information resources on the botanical and horticultural aspects of tea, and guides researchers and students in their discovery and use.

-The global circulation of Teahouse, one of the most famous dramas in 20th-century China, as a cultural artifice and cross-cultural fascination with tea, teahouses, and their representative theater is part of Prof. Chen’s book project on a cultural history of modern Chinese drama.
+Professor Chen's focuses on the global circulation of Teahouse, one of the most famous dramas in 20th-century China.
+Cultural artifice and cross-cultural fascination with tea, teahouses, and their representative theater is part of her book project on a cultural history of modern Chinese drama.
 Working with colleagues on a collaborative project on tea culture will provide her with an interdisciplinary environment for writing and research.
-Dr. Chen hopes to bring Beijing People’s Art Theater to campus to perform Teahouse here.
+Professor Chen hopes to bring Beijing People’s Art Theater to campus to perform Teahouse here.

-Dr. Lynn Epstein is interested in the control of plant pathogenic fungi in sustainable agricultural ecosystems, and in breeding, selection and identification of disease resistance.
-She currently primarily works on Fusarium oxysporum.
-She will bring this expertise to bear on tea.
+Professor Epstein is interested in the control of plant pathogenic fungi in sustainable agricultural ecosystems, and inbreeding, selection and identification of disease resistance.
+She currently primarily works on Fusarium oxysporum and will bring this expertise to bear on tea.

-Erik Fausak is a librarian at Carlson Health Sciences Library (Veterinary focus) and is happy to help researchers identify medical literature in studies regarding tea.
-Erik’s background in Anthropology (MA Hunter College, CUNY) gives him a deep appreciation of the ritual of tea and essentially, a good cup of tea.
-He has been developing a series of podcasts for GTI, available on the GTI website, available at _____.
+Librarian Fausak is a librarian at Carlson Health Sciences Library (Veterinary focus) and is happy to help researchers identify medical literature in studies regarding tea.
+Erik Fausak's background in Anthropology (MA Hunter College, CUNY) gives him a deep appreciation of the ritual of tea and essentially, a good cup of tea.

-As a librarian and historian, Daniel Goldstein actively seeks out and acquires the books, journals and databases to support tea-related research in the disciplines of the arts, humanities, and social sciences and in all relevant languages.
+Librarian and historian, Daniel Goldstein actively seeks out and acquires books, journals, and databases to support tea-related research in the disciplines of the arts, humanities, and social sciences and in all relevant languages.
 He also conducts library-related research to assist scholars working in these fields.

-Dr. Guinard is a sensory scientist and a consumer researcher.
-His research is focusing on the sensory properties of foods and beverages, how humans perceive them, and how they affect food choice and food intake and consumer behavior.
+Professor Guinard is a sensory scientist and consumer researcher.
+Jean-Xavier Guinard's research focuses on the sensory properties of foods and beverages, how humans perceive them, and how they affect food choice and food intake, and consumer behavior.

 Dr. Robert Hackman studies the nutritional value of tea and other foods and beverages related to cardiovascular health.
 Tea made from Camellia sinensis contains polyphenolic compounds similar to those found in cocoa, red wine and certain berries and fruits which are known to help improve vascular function.
 The growing and processing of tea can create unique polyphenols that may provide protection to the vascular system, though studies regarding the health benefits, and mechanism(s) of action are limited.